-Devon Oratz is a 30 year old writer and game designer who has utterly and perhaps irredeemably ruined his own life.
+Devon Oratz is a 32 year old writer and game designer who has utterly and perhaps irredeemably ruined his own life.
 I received his BA in Creative Writing in 2008 from the Charles & Lily Lieb Port Creative Writing program at SUNY Purchase.
-His short story “Revelations” appears in the Spring ’08 issue of Space and Time Magazine, as mentioned here.
+My short story “Revelations” appears in the Spring ’08 issue of Space and Time Magazine, as mentioned here.
 Before college, I had a strong interest in game design as a hobby, and by midway through college, I had strongly resolved to pursue it as a career, thanks to my science fiction LARP Systems Malfunction–many of the best years of my life were spent playing that game.
 Now, with the collapse of End Transmission Games, I have returned my focus primarily to fiction

-When not making RPGs of all sorts Devon, being a total and irredeemable geek, is probably playing one of the above.
-When not doing that, being an enormous film buff, he searches for the elusive movie that he has not already seen, but might potentially enjoy, or trying to show great movies to people I know that will love them.
+When not making RPGs of all sorts as a total and irredeemable geek, I’m probably playing one of the above.
+When I’m not doing that, being an enormous film buff, I’m on the hunt for the elusive movie that I’ve has not already seen, but might potentially enjoy, or trying to show great movies to people I know that will love them.